The FEC Movement

 Planning Partners

-Localities working toward launching a public financial counseling program using the FEC model, including through attending the FEC Academy.
+By attending FEC Academy, local governments and their partners work toward launching a public financial counseling program using the FEC model.

 • Birmingham, AL